errata-ai/vale.sh/content/en/docs/integrations/jetbrains/index.md

 It includes a ["Project style guides"][3] feature that "lets you automate checks against various styles guides."
-They use Vale's YAML-based syntax to power this feature, but currently on support a subset of its overall functionality.
+They use Vale's YAML-based syntax to power this feature, but currently only support a subset of its overall functionality.

 [1]: https://www.jetbrains.com/help/idea/configuring-third-party-tools.html
 [2]: https://plugins.jetbrains.com/plugin/16136-grazie-